 Dealing with a Migraine at Work

-This was an important lesson because working as an adult I have seen very little compassion from my bosses.
+This was an important lesson because, working as an adult, I have seen very little compassion from my bosses.
 It was a day I remember so vividly because I didn’t understand migraines and how they worked, just that they hurt and disabled me.
 In hindsight, I would tell my 16-year-old self that I can’t control others.
 I can only control how I react.
-It is something that I allowed to happen just a few weeks ago and still struggle with today.
-I can’t control people getting mad at me but allowing myself to get thrown into a migraine is allowing them to win and that’s defeating.
+It is something I allowed to happen just a few weeks ago and still struggle with today.
+I can’t handle people getting mad at me but allowing myself to get thrown into a migraine is allowing them to win and that’s defeating.

-Being a people pleaser, and don’t like to be yelled at or surrounded with negativity.
+Being a people pleaser, and don’t like to be yelled at or surrounded by negativity.
 I don’t do well with stress.
-I think it’s the fact that other’s attitudes can bring me to heightened pain when they can walk away and enjoy life like nothing has happened that bothers me the most.
+I think that others’ attitudes can bring me heightened pain when they can walk away and enjoy life, as nothing has happened to me the most.
 When people mistreat me, I get sick.
-The power that others hold over me is really frustrating and makes me want to avoid people who have nothing nice to say.
+The power others hold over me is frustrating and makes me want to avoid people with nothing nice to say.